 Other credits for American Experience include, The First: Sandra Day O’Connor (2021), as well as the two-part series, The Vote (2020), which premiered at AFI Docs and was nominated for a Peabody Award.
 The Eugenics Crusade (2018), written and directed by Michelle Ferrari received the WGA award for Best Documentary Script.
-Connie’s short documentary Scary Times (2020) premiered at the NYC Short Documentary Film Festival and won Best of Fest at the Hudson Valley Film Fest in 2021.

-Based in NY,
+Based in NY

 honeyquayle productions inc.